mcg/couchdb-solr2/README.md

 Install an AMQP message broker.
 This code was tested with [RabbitMQ][rabbitmq].

 Ensure that you have setuptools and then install CouchDB-Solr2.
-This is best done using the command:

-    # python setup.py develop
+    # python setup.py install

 There are two INI files in the distribution which configure the CouchDB-Solr2 AMQP clients.
 Copy these to somewhere permanent and edit if necessary.